-A child who is matriculated and receiving dependent tuition benefits at the time of your death will continue to be eligible for benefits under the policy.
+- A child who is matriculated and receiving dependent tuition benefits at the time of your death will continue to be eligible for benefits under the policy.
 In addition, if you have completed seven years of continuous full-time equivalent, benefits-eligible employment (as determined by the Office of Human Resources), your dependent(s) will continue to be eligible for future benefits under the policy if they are not matriculated at the time of your death.

 - Remitted tuition credits that were transferred to your spouse or same-sex domestic partner will be prorated according to your date of death for the last year of employment.

 - Your family members will continue to be eligible to use the Faculty and Staff Assistance Program through Carebridge for 90 days.

 - Your family members should provide any updated address or contact information to HR Shared Services to ensure that final pay, year-end tax forms and other notices will be received.

-    When your family member dies, consider the following:
+When your family member dies, please consider the following:

 - Remember that the Faculty and Staff Assistance Program through Carebridge is available to provide grief counseling and other support.

 - If your family member was covered under your dependent life insurance, contact HR Shared Services for assistance with filing a claim.
 You are automatically the beneficiary.

 - Contact HR Shared Services to make appropriate adjustments to health coverage.

 - Consider whether this death changes your need for benefits.
 You have 31 days from the date of death to enroll/change enrollment in certain benefits.
 If you do not contact HR Shared Services to request changes within 31 days, you must wait for the next annual enrollment period.

 - Review and update any beneficiary designations for life insurance or retirement accounts.